 3.5.4.8 (3) If data is available for all or some of the components of the mixture.
+(Classification using the concentration limit)

 When at least one component is classified as respiratory sensitizer or skin sensitizer and each of solids, liquids and gases exists at or above the respective concentration limits shown in table 3.5.46, the mixture is classified as Respiratory Sensitizing Substance Category 1 or Skin Sensitizing Substance Category 1.